fbpx

 • Clean your gear before and after a hike.
 A handheld boot brush works well!

-• Check your vehicle and outdoor gear for signs of hitchhiking bugs or egg masses.
+• Check your vehicle and outdoor gear for signs of bugs or egg masses.
 Insects like spotted lanternflies can easily hitchhike or lay eggs on vehicles and gear.
 Remove and dispose of anything that looks like an egg mass or live insect.

 Know Your Invasives